Thursday, December 19, 2019

 We checked all the sinks and toilets in front of the condo first

-Then we went into the back bathroom and we heard the water running
+Then we went into the back bathroom, and we heard the water running

-The sink stopper was shut and the faucet was running
+The sink stopper was shut, and the faucet was running

-After all the water was dried up
+After all the water had dried up

 Everyone went back to bed